 Lastly, give this time.
 You may not experience immediate or consistent results, but you still receive tremendous benefit from regular practice.
 Even on the days when my thoughts are ricocheting around like exploding popcorn, I still feel better after I meditate than I did before.
 A spiritual mentor once said to me, “Want to experience a little bit of peace?
 Meditate once a week.
 Want to experience a lot of peace?
 Meditate every day.”
 For a growing number of us, meditation is the secret weapon for maintaining our sanity!

 Oh and the A/C issue?
 Right after my timer went off to signal the end of my meditation, the repair guy called back.
 He said he could be there in one hour to fix the problem and offered a 25% discount off his original quote.
 Oh yeah.
 When in doubt, do nothing.

-Subscribe here to Live Inside Out, a weekly blog written by life balance/mindfulness coach/speaker and Career Strategists president, Renée Peterson Trudeau.
-Her work has appeared in The New York Times, Good Housekeeping, Spirituality & Health and more.
-Thousands of women in ten countries are becoming RTA-Certified Facilitators and leading/joining self-care groups based on her award-winning curriculum.
-She is the author of The Mother’s Guide to Self-Renewal and Nurturing the Soul of Your Family: 10 Ways to Reconnect and Find Peace in Everyday Life.
-She lives in Austin, Texas, with her husband and 15 year-old son.
-More on her background here.
+Subscribe here to Live Inside Out, a weekly blog written by life balance coach/author/speaker Renée Peterson Trudeau.
+Passionate about helping men and women find balance through the art and science of self-care, her work has appeared in The New York Times, Good Housekeeping, US News & World Report, Spirituality & Health and more.
+She and her team have certified more than 400 facilitators in 10 countries around the globe to lead life coaching groups and women’s retreats based on her work.
+She’s the author of two books on life balance including the award-winning The Mother’s Guide to Self-Renewal.
+She lives in Austin, Texas, with her husband and 18-year-old son.
+More on Renee here